osofem/bigarith.js/README.md

 Choose the method that best suit your need.

 ### Usage

+> In the server-side, always add the `var BigArith = require('bigarith.js');` however every other thing remains the same in both server-side and client-side.

+Check [documentation](https://github.com/osofem/bigarith.js/tree/master/documentation) for the full list of supported functions.

+#### Initialization
 `bigarith.js` can be initialized in six ways.

-> In the server-side, always add the `var BigArith = require('bigarith.js');` however every other thing remains the same in both server-side and client-side.

 ##### 1. Initiating without any parameter or null
 ###### Server-side